-The Dwarf Gourami is a peaceful and shy fish.
+The dwarf gourami is a peaceful and shy fish.
 If you have a pair of them, the two fish will swim together.
-Dwarf Gouramis are considered labyrinth fish, which means they breathe straight from the air with a lung-like labyrinth organ and need to have access to the water's surface.
+Dwarf gouramis are considered labyrinth fish, which means they breathe the air with a lung-like labyrinth organ and need to have access to the water's surface.
 If you proceed to breed this species, their complex bubble nests display impressive construction instincts.

 |Tank Level||Top, mid-dweller|